The theory of avoided criticality in quantum motion in a random potential in high dimensions: Abstract

 \section{Abstract}

 The density of states of a three dimensional Dirac equation with a random potential as well as in other problems of quantum motion in a random potential placed in sufficiently high spatial dimensionality appears to be singular at a certain critical disorder strength.
 This was seen numerically in a variety of studies as well as supported by detailed renormalization group calculations.
 At the same time it was suggested by a number of arguments accompanied by detailed numerical simulations that this singularity is rounded off by the rare region fluctuations of random potential, and that tuning the disorder past its critical value is not a genuine phase transition but rather a crossover.
 Here we develop an analytic theory which explains how rare region effects indeed lead to rounding off of the singularity and to the crossover replacing the transition.
+In particular, this theory relates the maximum correlation length at the crossover to the disorder induced density of states.

-Thirty years ago E. Fradkin in Ref.~\cite{Fradkin2} made a remarkable observation that the density of states in a three dimensional Dirac equation with random scalar potential appears to be a singular function of energy (a power law of its absolute value) if the disorder strength is tuned to a certain critical value.
-This observation went against the accepted wisdom that the disorder averaged density of states is typically a smooth function of disorder \cite{Wegner1981,Efetov:book}.
-Examples of the models with singular density of states were nonetheless already known in the literature by then (the one-dimensional tight binding model with random hoppings studied in Ref.~\cite{Eggarter1978} which has the so-called Dyson singularity in its density of states at zero energy).
+Thirty years ago E. Fradkin in Ref.~[\onlinecite{Fradkin2}] made a remarkable observation that the density of states in a three dimensional Dirac equation with random scalar potential appears to be a singular function of energy (a power law of its absolute value) if the disorder strength is tuned to a certain critical value.
+This observation went against the accepted wisdom that the disorder averaged density of states was typically a smooth function of disorder \cite{Wegner1981,Efetov:book}.
+At least one example of the models with singular density of states was nonetheless already known in the literature by then (the one-dimensional tight binding model with random hoppings studied in Ref.~[\onlinecite{Eggarter1978}] which has the so-called Dyson singularity in its density of states at zero energy).
 It was subsequently understood that this and other similar models have extra symmetries systematically studied by Altland and Zirnbauer \cite{Altland1997}, resulting in their now famous classification table.
-The three dimensional Dirac equation studied in Ref.~\cite{Fradkin2} does not appear to fall under any of the non-trivial entries of this table, so the potential singularity of its density of states if present is unrelated to the Altland-Zirnbauer classification table.
+The three dimensional Dirac equation studied in Ref.~[\onlinecite{Fradkin2}] does not appear to fall under any of the non-trivial entries of this table, so the potential singularity of its density of states if present is unrelated to the Altland-Zirnbauer classification table.